mrakgr/The-Spiral-Language/readme.md

 It is not just a double application, but a nested one, so it works when there are nested pairs.

-I originally wanted to allow this for modules as well, but automated filling of type applications cannot work with that so modules are restricted to being applied with individual symbols.
-This restriction only applies in the top down segment.
-The bottom up treats them as regular records.
+I originally wanted to allow this for modules as well, but automated filling of type applications cannot work with that, so modules are restricted to being applied with individual symbols.
+This restriction only applies in the top-down segment.
+The bottom-up treats them as regular records.

 The nested record application will be useful if the language ever gets OO-styled interfaces - I consider those one of the rare good OO ideas.